CraigGo/Portfolio-1/Product Marketing/README.md

+Here are a few examples of recent projects in the product marketing area

-Qubole Coprorate Video used in emailings and lunch rountable presentations
+Qubole Corporate video used in emailings, self-running trade show booth presentations (that is why there are sub-titles in this version) and lunch rountable presentations as a kickoff.

 https://www.dropbox.com/s/e2wcj4asbsja4a8/Qubole-subtitles.mp4?dl=0